 Students who have successfully completed graduate work at a regionally accredited college or university may apply for admission to Florida Southern College graduate programs.
 To be considered for transfer admission, a student must be eligible, academically and socially, to return to the last graduate program attended.
-A graduate student on academic or social dismissal from any institution is not eligible to enroll at Florida Southern College until reinstatement in good standing has been authorized, unless approved by the provost.
-The provost will consider a waiver of the good standing admissions requirement only in extenuating circumstances and only upon recommendation by the graduate admissions committee and dean of the program to which a student has applied.
+A student not on academic probation or academic suspension is considered to be in good academic standing, and therefore, eligible to be considered for admission to Florida Southern College graduate programs.
+A graduate student on academic or social dismissal from any institution is not eligible to enroll at Florida Southern College until reinstatement in good standing has been authorized, unless approved by the Provost.
+The Provost will consider a waiver of the good standing admissions requirement only in extenuating circumstances and only upon recommendation by the graduate admissions committee and dean of the program to which a student has applied.
 A maximum of two courses from a regionally accredited graduate school or program earned within the last 10 years may be accepted toward the graduate degree programs at Florida Southern College.
 Only a grade of B or better will be considered for transfer.
 Transfer graduate credit must be approved by the graduate admissions committee of each degree program and is in no manner automatic.
 All transcripts become part of the student's permanent academic file at Florida Southern College.
 The DPT program does not accept transfer credit.